boyter/gocodewalker/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/boyter/gocodewalker)](https://goreportcard.com/report/github.com/boyter/gocodewalker)
 [![Str Count Badge](https://sloc.xyz/github/boyter/gocodewalker/)](https://github.com/boyter/gocodewalker/)

-Library to help with walking of code directories in Go
+Library to help with walking of code directories in Go.

+The problem.
+You want to walk the directories of a code repository.
+You want to respect .gitignore and .ignore files, and some are nested.
+This library is the answer.

+ - Designed to walk code repositories or find the root of them.
+ - By default, respects both .gitignore and .ignore files (can be disabled) and nested ones for accuracy
+ - Has configurable options for skipping files based on regex, extension or general match
+ - Uses readdir to provide as fast as possible file walking

 NB this was moved from go-code-walker due to the name being annoying and to ensure it has a unique package name.
 Should still be drop in replaceable so long as you refer to the new package name.